Rotational invariance in critical planar lattice models: Introduction

 As mentioned in the previous section, the model of central interest in this paper is the random-cluster model, introduced by Fortuin and Kasteleyn around 1970 \cite{ForKas72,For70}, which we now define.
-For background, we direct the reader to the monograph \cite{Gri06} and to the lecture notes \cite{Dum17a} for an exposition of the most recent results.
+For background, we direct the reader to the monograph \cite{Gri06} and to the lecture notes \cite{Dum17a} for an exposition of more recent results.

-Consider the square lattice $(\mathbb Z^2,\mathbb E)$, that is the graph with vertex-set $\mathbb Z^2=\{(n,m):n,m\in\mathbb Z\}$ and edges between nearest neighbours.
-In a slight abuse of notation, we write $\mathbb Z^2$ for the graph itself.
-Consider a finite subgraph $G $ of the square lattice with vertex-set $V$ and edge-set $E$.
-For instance, think of $G=\Lambda_n$ as being the subgraph of $\mathbb Z^2$ spanned by the vertex-set $\{-n,\dots, n\}^2$ (we will use the notation $\Lambda_n$ throughout the paper).
-A percolation configuration $\omega$ on $G$ is an element of $\{0,1\}^{E}$.
-An edge $e$ is {\em open} (in $\omega$) if $\omega_e=1$, otherwise it is {\em closed}.
-A configuration $\omega$ can be seen as a subgraph of $G$ with vertex-set $V$ and edge-set $\{e\in E:\omega_e=1\}$.
-When speaking of connections in $\omega$, we view $\omega$ as a graph.
-A {\em cluster} is a connected component of $\omega$.
+Consider the square lattice~$(\mathbb Z^2,\mathbb E)$, that is the graph with vertex-set~$\mathbb Z^2=\{(n,m):n,m\in\mathbb Z\}$ and edges between nearest neighbours.
+In a slight abuse of notation, we write~$\mathbb Z^2$ for the graph itself.
+Consider a finite subgraph~$G$ of the square lattice with vertex-set~$V$ and edge-set~$E$.
+For instance, think of~$G=\Lambda_n$ as being the subgraph of~$\mathbb Z^2$ spanned by the vertex-set~$\{-n,\dots, n\}^2$ (we will use the notation~$\Lambda_n$ throughout the paper).
+A percolation configuration~$\omega$ on~$G$ is an element of~$\{0,1\}^{E}$.
+An edge~$e$ is {\em open} (in~$\omega$) if~$\omega_e=1$, otherwise it is {\em closed}.
+A configuration $\omega$ can be seen as a subgraph of~$G$ with vertex-set~$V$ and edge-set~$\{e\in E:\omega_e=1\}$.
+When speaking of connections in~$\omega$, we view~$\omega$ as a graph.
+A {\em cluster} is a connected component of~$\omega$.

-\begin{definition} The random-cluster measure on $G$ with edge-weight $p\in[0,1]$, cluster-weight $q>0$, and free boundary conditions is given by
+\begin{definition} The random-cluster measure on~$G$ with edge-weight~$p\in[0,1]$, cluster-weight~$q>0$, and free boundary conditions is given by

-where $|\omega|:=\sum_{e\in E}\omega_e$ is the number of open edges, $k(\omega)$ is the number of connected components of the graph, and $Z^0_{\rm RCM}(G,p,q)$ is a normalising constant called the {\em partition function} chosen in such a way that $\phi_{G,p,q}^0$ is a probability measure. \end{definition}
+where~$|\omega|:=\sum_{e\in E}\omega_e$ is the number of open edges,~$k(\omega)$ is the number of connected components of the graph, and~$Z^0_{\rm RCM}(G,p,q)$ is a normalising constant called the {\em partition function} chosen in such a way that~$\phi_{G,p,q}^0$ is a probability measure. \end{definition}

-For $q\ge1$, the family of measures $\phi_{G,p,q}^0$ converges weakly as $G$ tends to the whole square lattice to an infinite-volume measure $\phi_{p,q}^0$ on $\{0,1\}^{\mathbb E}$.
+For~$q\ge1$, the family of measures~$\phi_{G,p,q}^0$ converges weakly as~$G$ tends to the whole square lattice to an infinite-volume measure~$\phi_{p,q}^0$ on~$\{0,1\}^{\mathbb E}$.
 The random-cluster model undergoes a phase transition \cite{BefDum12,DumRaoTas17} at a critical parameter

-in the sense that the $\phi_{p,q}^0$-probability that there exists an infinite cluster is 0 if $p<p_c(q)$, and is 1 if $p>p_c(q)$.
+in the sense that the~$\phi_{p,q}^0$-probability that there exists an infinite cluster is 0 if~$p<p_c(q)$, and is 1 if~$p>p_c(q)$.